-Students will not harass or subject another student to any other form of physical, verbal, or nonverbal harassment.
+Students will not harass or subject another student to any other form of physical, verbal or nonverbal harassment.

-Harassment may be defined as offensive behavior (physical, verbal, social, emotional, and/or relational) that intentionally targets a specific person or persons.
-Harassment includes, but is not limited to, behavior that intentionally targets another based on race, religion, gender, disability, or national origin.
+Harassment may be defined as offensive behavior (physical, verbal, social, emotional, and/or relational) that targets a specific person or persons.
+Harassment includes, but is not limited to, behavior that targets another based on race, religion, gender, disability, or national origin.
+(The word "intentionally" was removed from both sentences.